 - Exit interviews will be held for all graduating seniors

 The BFA admission process seeks evidence that each applicant possess the talent, artistic and collaborative sensibility, and most importantly, a strong sense of commitment to be successful in the program.
 Candidates for the BFA degree will interview with faculty and undergo either an audition or portfolio review, depending on their desired emphasis area.
-Students may audition for entry into the BFA program upon admission to the university by invitation only, or after completing their freshman or sophomore year in Theatre Arts.
-Students in their junior or senior year are not eligible for admission to the BFA program.
+Students may audition for entry into the BFA program upon admission to the university, or after completing their freshman year in Theatre Arts.
+Students in their sophomore, junior, or senior year are not eligible for admission to the BFA program without chair approval.